Fiesta Modes

 What are Fiesta Modes?

-• These include Capture Modes and Other Modes
+• These include Capture Modes and Other Modes.

-What are Camera Modes?
+What are Capture Modes?

-• There are six (6) options: Photo, Boomerang, GIF, Video, Slo-Mo, and 360 Video
+• Fiesta includes six Capture Modes: Photo, Boomerang, GIF, Video, Slo-Mo, and 360 Video.

 What are Other Modes?

-• There are two (2) options: Gallery Mode and Sharing Station
+• There are two (2) options: Gallery Mode and Sharing Station.

 Why are some Modes not available for my Event?

-• Different Event Types have different Mode options depending on how guests interact with each Mode
+• Different Event Types have different Mode options depending on how guests interact with each Mode.

-• For example, as Gallery Mode and Sharing Station require a separate device and physical interaction, neither Mode is available for Virtual Events
+• For example, as Gallery Mode and Sharing Station require a separate device and physical interaction, neither Mode is available for Virtual Events.

 Are there any customization settings for Gallery Mode or Sharing Station Mode?